Aquaman (film): Other territories

 In China, where the film was released two weeks prior to its US debut, the film made $24.6 million (¥169.5 million) on its first day, representing 86% of the market share and setting a Warner Bros. opening-day record in the country.
 It went on to debut at $93.6 million (¥644.8 million), marking the best-ever opening for the DCEU, Warner Bros,. and a December release in the country.
 It overtook the entire lifetime gross of Wonder Woman there in just three days.
 The film grossed $12.99 million on Monday, thus crossing $100 million ($107.7 million).
 By Thursday, its fifth day, the film had made $135.3 million, surpassing the lifetime totals of every solo Marvel Cinematic Universe film.
 As of 4 April 2019, the film had grossed $298.33 million in China.
 In the Philippines, Aquaman is the biggest Warner Bros. and DC film of all time, with a cumulative gross of PhP 536.4 million, surpassing Justice League and becoming the 6th-most-successful film of all time in the country.
 The film became the highest-grossing film of the decade in Romania.
-South Korea is the second-biggest market with $39.1 million.
+South Korea was the second-biggest market with $39.1 million.